-Mom’s Chicken and Dumplings are so good!
+Mom’s Chicken and Dumplings are so tender and delicious!
 All of her recipes are amazing, but this one brings back the fondest memories.

 Chicken and Dumplings were always on mom’s menu for big family gatherings, family reunions, and church potlucks.
 We would also ask, “Which are your dumplings, mom?”
 She made the best!

-Chicken and Dumplings are a southern thing and every southern cook has her own recipe and swears that it’s the best.
+Chicken and Dumplings are a Southern thing and every Southern cook has her recipe and swears that it’s the best.
 Wrong.
 Mom’s is the best. 🙂 Just kidding!
-You may make your dumplings totally different and that’s fine too!
+You may make your dumplings different and that’s fine too!